It's theatre on ice.

 Where and When do you practice?

-Teams practice at the Ashburn Ice House in Ashburn, VA and MedStar Capitals Iceplex in Arlington, VA.
-Practices take place on Saturday and Sunday mornings, with adult practices on Sunday evenings.
+Teams practice at the Ashburn Ice House in Ashburn, VA, MedStar Capitals Iceplex in Arlington, VA, and The Mount Vernon Recreational Ice Arena in Alexandria, VA.
+Practices take place on Saturdays and Sundays.
 Skaters are encouraged to practice their routines individually or with teammates during the week.

 Thank you to our sponsors